 Your phone can be a great help and a great problem in your study-life balance.
 As much as I’d love to tell you to downgrade to a non-smartphone (a stupidphone?), that’s just not realistic.
 And you would also miss out on the fantastic free study apps you can have on your phone!

 Check out this post if you want tips on how to limit your screen time in realistic ways.

 One tip I have found helpful is only to allow myself to watch something together with other people.
 Credit goes out to Ali Abdaal again.
 This makes watching series a social endeavour and takes away a significant procrastination source.

 Not everyone will study optimally the way I do.
 However, I hope this in-depth blog post has given you at least some pieces of inspiration you hadn’t thought of before.
+More tips on exams and how to prepare as stressless as possible can be found in our IB Exams tips.
 Now go and revise; remember that any amount is worthwhile!